What is Kaftrio?

 Trikafta is the US name for Kaftrio, whereas the drug has the brand name Kaftrio in Europe.
 The two names refer to the same drug.

-Who will be eligible for Kaftrio?
+Who is currently eligible for Kaftrio?

 - are aged over 12